fan2/mkdocs/docs/blog/posts/arm/arm-adr-ldr.md

 ## LDR or ADR? non-PIC or PIC?

-An address loaded using the `LDR` pseudo-instruction is ﬁxed at link time, so the code is *not* position-independent(*non-PIC*).
+An address loaded using the `LDR` pseudo-instruction is fixed at link time, so the code is *not* position-independent(*non-PIC*).
 The address holding the ==constant== remains valid regardless of where the linker places the ELF section containing the `LDR` instruction.

 Meanwhile, `ADR` produces [position-independent](https://en.wikipedia.org/wiki/Position-independent_code)(*PIC*) code, because the assembler generates an instruction that adds or subtracts a value to the `PC`.
 The expansive `ADRL` pseudo-instruction produces position-independent code too, because the address is PC-relative or register-relative.